Monero: Ransomware

 Ransomware deployed in 2021 by REvil.
 The hackers are demanding payment in Monero.

 Monero is sometimes used by ransomware groups.
 According to CNBC, in the first half of 2018, Monero was used in 44% of cryptocurrency ransomware attacks.

 The perpetrators of the 2017 WannaCry ransomware attack, which was attributed by the US government to North Korean threat actors, attempted to exchange the ransom they collected in Bitcoin to Monero.
 Ars Technica and Fast Company reported that the exchange was successful, but BBC News reported that the service the criminals attempted to use, ShapeShift, denied any such transfer.
 The Shadow Brokers, who leaked the exploits which were subsequently used in WannaCry but are unlikely to have been involved in the attack, began accepting Monero as payment later in 2017.

 In 2021, CNBC, the Financial Times, and Newsweek reported that demand for Monero was increasing following the recovery of a bitcoin ransom paid in the Colonial Pipeline cyber attack.
 The May 2021 hack forced the pipeline to pay a $4.4M ransom in bitcoin, though a large portion was recovered by the United States federal government the following month.
 The group behind the attack, DarkSide, normally requests payment in either bitcoin or Monero, but charge a 10–20% premium for payments made in bitcoin due to its increased traceability risk.
 Ransomware group REvil removed the option of paying ransom in bitcoin in 2021, demanding only Monero.
 Ransomware negotiators, groups that help victims pay ransoms, have contacted Monero developers to understand the technology.
 Despite this, CNBC reported that bitcoin was still the currency of choice demanded in most ransomware attacks, as insurers refuse to pay Monero ransom payments because of traceability concerns.

 Regulatory responses

 The attribution of Monero to illicit markets has influenced some exchanges to forgo listing it.
 This has made it more difficult for users to exchange Monero for fiat currencies or other cryptocurrencies.
 Exchanges in South Korea and Australia have delisted Monero and other privacy coins due to regulatory pressure.

 In 2018, Europol and its director Rob Wainwright wrote that the year would see criminals shift from using bitcoin to using Monero, as well as Ethereum, Dash, and Zcash.
 Bloomberg and CNN reported that this demand for Monero was because authorities were becoming better at monitoring the Bitcoin blockchain.

 On 20 February 2024, the cryptocurrency exchange Binance delisted Monero, citing regulatory compliance.

-On 11 April 2024, Kraken announced that they would be delisting Monero for users located in Ireland and Belgium on 10 June.
-Monero deposits and trades were suspended on 10 May.
-On 31 October 2024, Kraken halted all trading and deposits of Monero for users in the EEA.
-In the following months, Monero withdrawals were suspended for EEA users, and any remaining Monero balances were converted to bitcoin.
+The United States Internal Revenue Service (IRS) has offered funding for contractors that can develop Monero tracing technologies.